-Shipmonk is an e-commerce fulfillment center started in 2015 that has grown exponentially over the past five years.
-In 2020, Shipmonk raised $290 million to fund further growth.
+ShipMonk started their e-commerce fulfillment center in 2015 and has grown exponentially over the past six years.
+In 2020, ShipMonk raised $290 million to fund further growth.
 Most recently, they acquired Ruby Has, and plan to acquire more 3PLs in the near future.
 Oftentimes, companies that experience growth quickly struggle to keep up with customer service and service levels, so bigger is not always better with 3PLs.

-Comparing Shipmonk's base pick & pack rates to OTW Shipping, OTW Shipping came out up to $0.25 cheaper per order.
+Comparing ShipMonk's base pick & pack rates to OTW Shipping, OTW Shipping came out up to $0.50 cheaper per order.
 For both companies you are able to obtain a custom quote which may be cheaper than the base rates provided here.

 “Due to good faith receiving (i.e. not counting each individual unit) and relying on supplier information noted on the inbound shipments, ShipMonk cannot ensure accuracy of inventory counts.
 Although inner cartons are not opened to account for every unit, cases and pallets are counted as an additional level of verification.
 ShipMonk will limit its liability up to $10/unit for full cartons that are missing after they were received and accounted for in our system.
 A valid purchase order and proof of payment must be provided before any credit is issued.”

-In layman's terms, Shipmonk is not opening your boxes to check your inventory at any point.
+In layman's terms, ShipMonk is not opening your boxes to check your inventory at any point.
 Thus, they are only liable when full cases go missing.
 This could be a big red flag for your business if inventory accuracy is important.
 As suppliers are notorious for sending miscounted inventory, proper receiving does play a huge part in mitigating losses and not overselling your available stock.
 As mentioned before, you can use ShipMonk's "Verified Inventory" program, but this is not feasible unless you have a high-dollar product.
-We did some deeper digging into their service level agreement and this was their policy on risk of loss:
+We did some deeper digging into their service level agreement as well and this was their policy on risk of loss:

 “Company hereby agrees that at no time during the period that Products are held by ShipMonk as Inventory in the Warehouse will ShipMonk carry the risk of loss in the Inventory.
 Risk of Loss in Inventory will continue to be held by Company until such time as the Products are delivered to the End-User.
 ShipMonk shall exercise commercially reasonable standards of care for all of Company’s Products in its possession but specifically disclaims liability of loss except for instances of Gross Negligence by ShipMonk.“

-Shipmonk is a newer 3PL that has grown exceptionally fast over the past few years.
+ShipMonk is a newer 3PL that has grown exceptionally fast over the past few years.
 This has allowed them to invest in multiple warehouse locations across the country and become one of the bigger names in the 3PL space.
 The size of the 3PL does not always determine pricing/quality however and it is important to find ShipMonk fulfillment reviews on sites such as Google, Reddit, and TrustPilot.
 As always, make sure to compare multiple 3PLs before picking a partner as pricing and pricing models may differ.